 What we'll do is to add a new tab to Excel.
-(The screenshots are from version 2013.
+(The screenshots are from versions 2013 and 2016.
 They should be more or less the same in Excel 2010, though.)
 We'll place a button on that new tab.
 If you have a version of Excel lower than 2010, you can move on and ignore this section.

 As we did in in Excel 2007, we need to create a Sub first in a module.
 The Sub is the Macro that will display the user form.

 Locate Module1 in the Project Explorer on the left of the VBA Editor:

 Double click to open a new coding window for this module.
 Add the following code to the window:

 The name of the Sub is CallUserForm.
 We want to Show the form called UserForm1.

 With the Sub created in the Module window, it will now appear as a macro when we customize the Excel ribbon.

 Return to Excel and click the File menu at the top.
 From the File menu, click on Options.
 You'll then see the options dialogue box appear.
 From the list on the left, click on Customize Ribbon.
 The dialogue box will then look like this: